crowdAI/marlo-single-agent-starter-kit/README.md

 You will have to add your SSH Keys to your GitLab account by following the instructions [here](https://docs.gitlab.com/ee/gitlab-basics/create-your-ssh-keys.html).
 If you do not have SSH Keys, you will first need to [generate one](https://docs.gitlab.com/ee/ssh/README.html#generating-a-new-ssh-key-pair).

 Then you can create a submission by making a *tag push* to your repository on [https://gitlab.crowdai.org](https://gitlab.crowdai.org). **Any tag push to your private repository is considered as a submission**
-Then you can add the correct git remote by doing :
+Then you can add the correct git remote, and finally submit by doing :

 ```
 cd marlo-single-agent-starter-kit